How viral mutation can impact the immune system (feat. Dr. Pardy)

 The first immune steps following viral exposure

-Let’s say that you were walking on the street and as your colleague crossed you she said “Good Morning!”… Sorry to break the news, but it might not be such a good morning for you.
+Let’s say you were walking on the street and as your colleague crossed you she said “Good Morning!”… Sorry to break the news, but it might not be such a good morning for you.
 That is because, unfortunately, your colleague was infected.
-Yes, she was carrying a virus and as she talked, little droplets […]
+Yes, she was carrying a virus and as she talked, little droplets left […]

 Inside a scientist’s mind: how to study the effects of viral infections

-For the past few months, we all increased our appreciation to the work done by scientists.
+For the past few months, we all increased our appreciation for the work done by scientists.
 But, a few of us might be thinking… “Come on, why is it taking so long to generate this vaccine?”
 I have to break the news and tell you that there are so many, SO MANY, aspects that have […]